elgohr/elgohr/README.md

 This is the place where I tinker and opensource things.
 Projects are not related to my employer.

-- 🔭 I’m currently working on trying not to break things 🤣
+- 🔭 Always curious to learn
-- 🌱 I’m learning every day
+- 🌱 Happy to share knowledge
-- 👯 I’m looking for inspiring things
+- 🪄 Looking for inspiring things
 - ⚡ Fun fact: I made the worlds first Android hand warmer, using C.

 Contact me: